lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 It's best to use multiple methods to decide on which variables to include in a model.
 The information criterion methods are powerful tools in your toolbox for  identifying and choosing the variables to control for.
 Using the functions from the MuMIn package shown in the video, determine which model has the best fit of the models being compared.
 For the purposes of this exercise, we will only use the baseline data from the Framingham dataset (through `filter()`).

 `@instructions`
-- Select ... {{include or move into pre-exercise code?}}
+- Select systolic blood pressure, body mass index, sex, education, current smoking status, fasting blood glucose, and total cholesterol.
-- Using the model formula, set the outcome variable in the `glm` model, as well as the dataset.
+- Using the model formula, set the outcome variable in the `glm` model, as well as the dataset and family (the outcome is binary, so use logistic regression).
-- "Dredge" through the combinations of variables in the model using the AICc technique.
+- "Dredge" through the combinations of variables in the model using the AIC technique, comparing models that have systolic blood pressure.
-- Keep only rows with the `delta` variable less than 15.
-- Finally, print the results to see which variables are best to include (based on AIC).
+- Print the top 4 models.

 `@hint`
 - Use the formula interface `got_cvd ~ .`.
-- The filter condition should be `delta < 15`.
+- Subset by systolic blood pressure.

 `@pre_exercise_code`
 ```{r}